sasjs/server/README.md

 Next, trigger by double clicking (windows) or executing from commandline.

-You are presented with two prompts:
+You are presented with two prompts (if not set as ENV vars):

 - Location of your `sas.exe` / `sas.sh` executable
 - Path to a filesystem location for Stored Programs and temporary files